MyHush/hushchat/README.md

 including censorship-resistance: https://github.com/leto/hushlist/blob/master/whitepaper/protocol.pdf

 HushChat is basically one specialized way to use HushList Protocol, focused on near-real-time chat versus mailing list style communicaitons.
-The world is increasingly chat-based versus email-based HushChat is a response to that.
+The world is increasingly chat-based versus email-based and HushChat is a response to that.

 ## Will HushChat store messages on the blockchain like HushList does?